BroadbandForum/usp-test/08-discovery.md

 1. Ensure the EUT is configured to request controller DHCP information
 2. Ensure the EUT is configured to acquire an address via DHCP.
-3. Ensure the EUT's `ProvisioningCode` parameter is set to a value other than that which will be set during the test procedure.
+3. Ensure the EUT ProvisioningCode parameter is set to a value other than that which will be set during the test procedure.

 ### Test Procedure